 Of course you don't.
 You live and breathe art.
 You spend eight, ten, twelve hours a day involved in art-related activities.
 You constantly monitor relevant art websites and subscribe to every trade publication that has anything to do with the art you buy or collect.
-You continually see museum shows, stay on top of the latest news, read books and exhibit catalogues, and talk with dealers, collectors, and others who know the art and artists you specialize in in order to stay on top of the market.
+You continually see museum shows, stay on top of the latest news, read books and catalogues and online updates, and talk with dealers, collectors and other professionals who know the art and artists you specialize in in order to stay on top of the market.

-You've looked at all kinds of art by all kinds of artists for years and years-- decades, in fact-- and have seen tens of thousands of pieces, perhaps hundreds of thousands, perhaps more.
+You've looked at all kinds of art by all kinds of artists for years and years-- decades in fact-- and have seen tens of thousands of pieces, perhaps hundreds of thousands, perhaps more.
 As a result, you've cultivated and refined your eye not only to the point where you can spot quality, but also potential shortcomings or problems.
-You can make fine-line distinctions about as well as any art business professional out there.
-You've discussed, dissected, and evaluated thousands of works of art with people in the know, and can accurately assess the significance of whatever it is you're looking at.
+You can make fine-line distinctions about it as well as any art business professional out there.
+You've discussed, dissected, and evaluated thousands of works of art with people in the know and can accurately assess the significance of whatever it is you're looking at.

-You understand the art market from both retail and wholesale perspectives; you follow plenty of galleries and auction houses, not only locally, but nationally and internationally.
+You understand the art market from both retail and wholesale perspectives; you follow plenty of galleries and auction houses, not only locally, but nationally and internationally as well.
 You know who's showing what, and why, and how much they're selling it for.
-You can spot good quality art at fair prices, and know the difference between a bargain and a third-rate piece of crap, not to mention fakes, scams, and cons.
+You can spot good quality art at fair prices, and know the difference between a bargain and a third-rate piece of crap, not to mention fakes, forgeries, scams and cons.
 When you see art you like, you know what questions to ask, what subtleties to look for, how to inspect and assess its every detail, and why buying that art represents a constructive use of your money ("Because it's cheaper than galleries sell it for" is not a good reason).